isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 and in the context of these guidelines.
 Simple arguments for and against are often inconclusive.
-There are specialized applications where exceptions indeed can be inappropriate (e.g., hard-real time systems without support for reliable estimates of the cost of handling an exception).
+There are specialized applications where exceptions indeed can be inappropriate (e.g., hard-real-time systems without support for reliable estimates of the cost of handling an exception).

 Consider the major objections to exceptions in turn